makelinux/ubuntu-server-auto-install/README.md

 **_PLEASE NOTE: I did not create the base version of this script, nor do I take credit.
 I made a less functional version building off of the wonderful work by [makelinux](https://github.com/makelinux/ubuntu-server-auto-install) to fit my needs._**

-Creates an Ubuntu Server 16.04 unattended installation ISO
+Creates an Ubuntu Server unattended installation ISO

+Tested in Ubuntu Server version 16.04, 18.04

-_This was originally designed to work with more than just 16.04, but I have no need for backwards compatibility.
+_This was originally designed to work with more than just 16.04/18.04, but I have no need for backwards compatibility.
 I am leaving the functionality to download older server versions, however I cannot say they will work, and in fact I presume they do not work._

 Features: